kjgaulton/BIOM200/README.md

 **Questions:**
 1. What pathways are enriched in genes near BMI-associated variants?
 What does this potentially tell us about the biology underlying obesity?
-2. Are there any specific genes near BMI-associated variants in these pathways with compelling biology or therapeutic value?
+2. Are there any specific genes near BMI-associated variants in these pathways with compelling biology and/or involvement in monogenic obesity?
 3.  **BONUS**:  What are the drawbacks to this approach to annotating genes at trait-associated loci?
 What would be a better way to annotating genes affected by variants at these loci?